gunkutzeybek/mssql-windows/readme.md

 ## Run this sample

-The image is bsaed on [microsoft/mssql-server-windows-developer](https://hub.docker.com/r/microsoft/mssql-server-windows-developer/).
+The image is based on [microsoft/mssql-server-windows-developer](https://hub.docker.com/r/microsoft/mssql-server-windows-developer/).
 You can check the environment variables that can be set there. </br>

 The only difference is the additional properties at **attach_dbs** parameter.
 So the JSON format becomes: